ShArPman13/rsschool-cv/cv.md

 I’m learning javascript.
 I love programming and solving algorithmic problems.
 I’m also learning CSS and want to become a great frontend developer.
 And maybe not only frontend!
+I always strive to learn and learn something new for myself .
+If I encounter difficulties, I find any option to solve them.

 I really hope to successfully complete the courses and find a job.